 Overnight on Iona.
 (B, D)

-This morning we continue our Sacred Pilgrimage to Scotland as we depart the Isle of Iona by ferry for Fort William.
+This morning we continue our Sacred Pilgrimage as we depart the Isle of Iona by ferry for Mull.

-Today, on our Sacred Pilgrimage to Scotland, we will experience the powerful Callanish Stone Circle - the "Stonehenge of the North”- which dates back to 3,000 BCE.
+Today, we catch the morning ferry to Sornoway on this part of our Sacred Journey of Scotland, we will experience the powerful Callanish Stone Circle - the "Stonehenge of the North”- which dates back to 3,000 BCE.
 The layout of the stones is unique and looks like a Celtic cross.
 These ancient standing stones were erected during the Neolithic period and used for ritual purposes during the Bronze age.
 Like the Temple Wood standing stones, the Callanish Standing Stones are aligned to the sun and the moon and are positioned with puzzling accuracy, despite predating Stonehenge by about 500 years.

 We will also visit the two satellite stone circles adjacent to the Callanish standing stones.